12 Quotable Campy Movies Every Queer Person Should See at Least Once

 Hilarious and heart-wrenching, this movie is a portrait of gay life right around the time of Stonewall.
-Some of the gay banter is familiar, sounding like something from last weekend’s brunch.
-And some of the obstacles that queer men faced in 1970 seem as though they’re from another planet.
+Some of the banter is familiar, sounding like something from last weekend’s brunch.
+Meanwhile, some of the obstacles that queer men faced in 1970 seem as though they’re from another planet.

 4. Showgirls (1995)

-What looks on the surface like a slick and sophisticated psycho-sexual adventure is really a campy parody of stupid American fame-obsession.
+What looks on its surface like a slick and sophisticated psychosexual adventure is really a campy parody of stupid American fame-obsession.
 Showgirls predicted the psychosis that plagues today’s reality show “stars,” and it holds up a mirror to mainstream heterosexual sex culture, revealing just how dumb it is.

 5. The Children’s Hour (1961)